The exponential map at a cuspidal singularity: Introduction

 is defined and surjective for some $\tau_0>0$ and some neighborhood $U$ of $\dM$.

 The full asymptotic behavior of $\expdM$ as $\tau\to 0$ can be described explicitly in terms of $S$. \end{theorem}

-The parametrization $q\mapsto\gamma_q$ is uniquely determined, up to homeomorphisms of $\bS^1$, by the requirement that it preserves cyclic ordering in a suitable sense.
+The parametrization $q\mapsto\gamma_q$ is uniquely determined, up to homeomorphisms of $\bS^1$, by the requirement that it preserves cyclic ordering in a suitable sense, explained after Definition \ref{def:exp map}.
 However, $\expdM$ need not be a diffeomorphism, it may even be discontinuous.
 See Section \ref{sec:exponential map} for details.